The 15 Best Yoga Poses to Build Better Balance

 6. Keep your right knee over your right ankle and bring your right thigh toward parallel with the floor.

-7. Keep your left leg straight.
+7. Keep your left leg straight and strong.

 Revolved Lunge Pose